 HEC‑RAS and HEC‑2 are both software programs that are used for computing water surface elevations for rivers, streams, and other open channel networks.
 While both software programs were developed by the Army Corps of Engineers, the two software programs are completely different.
 None of the computational routines in the HEC‑2 program were used in the HEC‑RAS software.
-When HEC‑RAS was being developed, a significant effort was spent on improving the computational capabilities over those in the HEC‑2 program.
+When HEC‑RAS was being developed, a significant effort was spent improving the computational capabilities of the HEC‑2 program.
 Because of this, there are computational differences between the two programs.

 This article describes all of the major areas in which computational differences can occur between the two software programs.

 Both HEC‑RAS and HEC‑2 utilize the standard step method for balancing the energy equation to compute a water surface for a cross section.
 A key element in the solution of the energy equation is the calculation of conveyance.
 The conveyance is used to determine friction losses between cross sections, the flow distribution at a cross section, and the velocity weighing coefficient alpha.
 The approach used in HEC‑2 is to calculate conveyance between every coordinate point in the cross section overbank (as show in the first figure).
 The conveyance is then summed to get the total left overbank and right overbank values.
 HEC‑2 does not subdivide the main channel for conveyance calculations.
 This method of computing overbank conveyance can lead to different amounts of total conveyance when additional points are added to the cross section, without actually changing the geometry.

 The HEC‑RAS program supports this method for calculating conveyance, but the default method is to make conveyance calculations only at n‑value break points, as shown in below given figure.